 ABOUT THE NAVY RESERVE

-For annual training, Masters-at-Arms may serve anywhere in the world—on ships or at bases and installations.
+For annual training, Fire Controlmen may serve anywhere in the world, whether on a ship at sea or at bases and installations on shore.

 Most of what you do in the Navy Reserve is considered training.
 The basic Navy Reserve commitment involves training a minimum of one weekend a month (referred to as drilling) and two weeks a year (referred to as Annual Training) – or the equivalent of that.